 All teacher education candidates must meet a basic skills requirement prior to being admitted to teacher education.
 The requirement at PSU is an ACT composite score of 22.
-If your ACT score does not meet this minimum requirement and you have taken the exam at least one time since completing high school, you may petition CARTE for the right to meet the basic skills requirement using one of the following options:
+If your ACT score does not meet this minimum requirement and you have taken the exam at least one time since completing high school, you may meet the basic skills requirement using one of the following options: